-At this stage of the litigation, it is impossible to reasonably determine the degree of probability related to Plaintiffs' success in any of their assertions.
-Although there can be no assurance as to the ultimate outcome of this litigation, the Company and its officers and directors strenuously deny Plaintiffs' claims, will vigorously defend the matter, and will continue to oppose the relief sought.
+At this stage of the litigation and appeal process, it is impossible to reasonably determine the degree of probability related to the Class D Directors' success in any of their assertions.
+Although there can be no assurance as to the ultimate outcome of these proceedings, the Company and its officers and directors strenuously deny the Class D Directors' claims, and will vigorously defend the matter, and continue to oppose the relief sought.